 Monies raised will support the Ottawa Senators Foundation and their investments in social recreation and education programs that promote physical and mental wellness.
 Including, a number of exciting initiatives within our community such as the development of the Sens Sports and Leadership League, a partnership with the Boys & Girls Club of Ottawa, outdoor Sens RINK construction projects in addition to programs like I Love to Skate and Sens@School.

-More than 700 guests along with Senators players, members of the coaching staff and management, attended this year’s event, which was themed Graffiti, at Gatineau’s Hilton Lac-Leamy.
+More than 700 guests along with Senators players, members of the coaching staff and management, attended this year’s event, which was themed Sochi, at Gatineau’s Hilton Lac-Leamy.
 The players and their significant others hosted a variety of games while interacting with guests during the cocktail reception.
-Graffiti artists and entertainment groups Ottawa Urban Arts, DJ Calkuta, DJ J.E.T.S. and the Breadcrumb Crew provided the entertainment

-Since 1992, the Ottawa Senators and the Sens Foundation, through their annual dinner/soirée event, have provided more than $3.25 million to children’s charities in the region.
-The Senators, the Sens Foundation and the Ottawa Senators Alumni have raised and contributed more than $70 million to the community.
+Since 1992, the Ottawa Senators and the Ottawa Senators Foundation, through their annual dinner/soirée event, have provided more than $3.55 million in support of programs and initiatives for local children and youth.

 Visit the Ottawa Senators Foundation website: www.sensfoundation.com

 Follow the Ottawa Senators Foundation on Twitter: @sensfoundation

 Like the Ottawa Senators Foundation on Facebook: www.facebook.com/ottawasenatorsfoundation